rse/audio-setup/audio-basics.md

     - 10:1 +20 dB SPL

 - **Decibel** is 1/10 of a Bel and a power ratio between two values.
-  Keep in mind that Decibel for Power is originally calculated `dB = 10 * log(Power-Measured / Power-Reference)` while Decibel for Voltage and Sound Pressure (our context) is calculated as `dB = 20 * log(Value-Measured / Value-Reference)`.
-So be careful when reading about dB in general and applying it in the context of audio.
+  Keep in mind that Decibel for Power is originally calculated `dB = 10
+  * log(Power-Measured / Power-Reference)` while Decibel for Voltage
+  and Sound Pressure (this context here) is calculated as `dB = 20 * log(Value-Measured / Value-Reference)`.
+So, be careful when reading about dB calculations in general and applying it in the context of audio.

 - **Full Scale**: In audio there are multiple absolute units: